6 Design Tips to Get the Most out of CNC Machining

 In addition to precision and repeatability, CNC machining also has the key benefit of enabling the fabrication of complex and detailed components.
 Thanks to advanced CNC machines—including 5-axis CNC milling and turning—a higher degree of design freedom is unlocked.
 Product designers can also integrate engraved details or text into their part design, which can be executed with extreme precision.
 It should be noted that more complex or detailed parts may take longer to machine and thus come at a higher cost than standard parts.

 Keeping the design opportunities in mind, it is also equally important to remember that CNC machining also has certain limitations.
 By taking these limitations into consideration throughout the design process, the entire production workflow can be made smoother both for machine operator and customer.

 • Wall thickness

 One of the key elements that can determine the success of a part is a viable wall thickness.
 At RapidDirect, we suggest a minimum wall thickness of 1mm for CNC machined parts though 2mm or 2.5mm is preferable for a rigid wall.
 Essentially, the thinner the thickness of a wall in a given part, the more it becomes susceptible to the vibrations of the CNC machine, which can have a negative effect on part precision.
 For this reason, it is advisable to design parts with thicker rather than thinner walls.

 • Internal Radii

-Because of the nature of tools used in the CNC machining process, part designs should have rounded corners with a minimum internal radii of 1mm.
-Rather than design parts with 90 degree internal corners, a rounded internal radii enables the tool to move in a smooth, circular path resulting in a better surface finish.
+Because of the nature of tools used in the CNC machining process, part designs should have rounded corners with a minimum internal radius of 1mm.
+Rather than design parts with 90-degree internal corners, a rounded internal radius enables the tool to move in a smooth, circular path resulting in a better surface finish.
 When applicable, the larger the internal radii can be the better, as it allows for more material to be cut away at once, resulting in faster machining times.

 • Cavities and Pockets